Mattel's New Baby Monitor Uses AI To Soothe Babies and Lawmakers Aren't Happy About It - Slashdot

 I haven't used one, but Aristotle honestly seems like the kind of thing that parents could learn to adore.
 The outcry over this is stupid: We need better education for kids with parents who aren't ever around because both (or one) parent works.

-People ALREADY form bonds with inanimate objects, like stuffed anim
+People ALREADY form bonds with inanimate objects, like stuffed animals as kids!
+Forming a bond with something that teaches and talks back doesn't seem like the unhealthiest thing ever.

+Sigh.
+When it's about something useful like education (Aristotle), we freak out.
+When it's about convenience and marketing (Echo) then oh yeah that's ok!

+Also, the government stepping in to regulate a product like this is alarming.

 I doubt anyone minds the educational angle, what people are worried about is the marketing angle.